 What is Rajma?

-What is Chole?
+What is Chana/Chole?

-You can buy them in cans or you can buy them dry and soak them and then boil them.
-Another hard legume, you’ll have to soak for several hours before they’re ready to be cooked.
+As chickpeas are another hard legume, you’ll have to soak them for several hours before they’re ready to be cooked.

-Chickpea Cooking Tips
+Chana/Chole Cooking Tips

-- Soaking overnight is best for these if you have the time
+- Soaking overnight is best for these if you have the time.

-- Rinse the beans and cover in an inch of water in a saucepan.
-Bring to a boil and turn off and let them soak for an hour
+- You can use the quick-soak method with these too.
+Rinse the chickpeas and cover them in an inch of water in a saucepan.
+Bring them to a boil, turn them off, and let them soak for an hour.

 What is Toor Dal?

-What is Chawli?
+What is Lobia?

-- Cooking these “low and slow” is the best way to achieve the perfect texture
+- Cooking these “low and slow” is the best way to achieve the perfect texture.

 What is Urad Dal?

-- If you’re using a pressure cooker, you can skip the soaking step with these legumes, but it’s always best to soak overnight
+- If you’re using a pressure cooker, you can skip the soaking step with these legumes, but it’s always best to soak overnight.

-- Use less water or liquid for a thicker dal
+- Use less water or liquid for a thicker dal.

 What is Urad Dal with Skin?